Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Store and forward mode:

-Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} feature whereby files can be routed via one or more intermediary
+{{< TransferCFT/axwayvariablesComponentShortName  >}} feature whereby files can be routed via one or more intermediary
-Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} sites, called store and forward sites.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} sites, called store and forward sites.
 This feature is only available from a requester/sender (write-mode transfer).
 See [Store and forward mechanism](#Store_and_forward_mechanism_).